maphew/zadam-trilium-wiki/Task manager.md

 In the demo screenshot above you may notice that TODO tasks are in red color and DONE tasks are green.

-This is done by having this CSS code note which defines extra CSS classes:
+This is done by having this CSS [[code note|code notes]] which defines extra CSS classes:

 ```CSS
 span.fancytree-node.todo .fancytree-title {